Rights Of Individual Moral Agents Defined & Explained

 It expresses:

-Rothbard used it to assert individual supremacy over their own body and labor.
+Rothbard used it to assert individual supremacy over ones own body and labor.

 Use a concept that: